mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Warm Start
-In these scenarios, users leverage the previously created `PowerSystem` composite type with the AC model and also reuse the `ACPowerFlow` type, proceeding directly to the iterations.
+In these scenarios, users leverage the previously created `PowerSystem` type with the AC model and also reuse the `ACPowerFlow` type, proceeding directly to the iterations.
 This approach offers the advantage of a "warm start", wherein the initial voltages for the subsequent iteration step align with the solution from the previous iteration step.
 This alignment facilitates an efficient continuation of the power flow analysis.

 Let us now make another alteration on the power system:
 ```@example ACPowerFlowSolution